Famine in Yemen (2016–present): Background

 Since its unification in 1990, Yemen has been one of the poorest countries in the region.
 As the cost of local food production was high, it also became dependent on food imports.
 As global food prices spiked in 2008, this led to food insecurity and food riots.
 Prior to the civil war, Yemen was already the most vulnerable country in the Middle East, ranking highly among the world's most malnourished, with 50 percent of its population living in impoverished conditions with limited access to safe water.

 In 2014, a fight between government forces and Houthi-led insurgents led to a full-scale civil war.
-Iran's government offered military support to the Houthis, leading to the seizure of Yemen's capital Sana'a.
+Iran's government offered military support to the Houthis, leading to the seizure of Yemen's capital Sanaa.
 President Abd Rabbu Mansour was forced to resign together with his government officials.
 Towards the beginning of March of the same year, the United States and Saudi Arabia implemented a series of economic sanctions and a Saudi-led coalition began airstrikes against the Houthi rebels.
 In the following years, the Houthis began attacking oil transports, imposing an effective embargo on oil exports.

 These sanctions and ongoing war greatly diminished the domestic economy and destroyed national infrastructure.
 The war also affected civilians severely, displacing over four million residents, and leaving over 68 percent of people in serious need of humanitarian assistance.